vioil/R2RML-Karma/README.md

 5. PublishDate - is the date of publications
 6. InstitutionFacultyId is in fact our local unique identifier for a person

+R2RMLBookCh.txt can be used with a CSV or TSV file that has the following columns:

+BookChapterId	Title	Author	Editor	ISBN	PublishDate	PublishYear	PersonName	URI	ChapterTitle

+Where:

+1. BookChapterID - is the chapter unique identifier
+2. Title - the title of the Book
+3. Author
+4. ISBN
+5. Publish Year
+6. PersonName
+7. URI - the unique identifier for the person
+8. ChapterTitle - title of the book chapter